mrkhorasani/Master-Slave-DNS-Bind9/README.md

 If all goes well, you should get a similar result as below, showing you that a copy of your master zone file exists on the secondary server.

 That’s it.
 I hope this was relatively painless.
-Should you run into problems please do not hesitate to ask in the comments below.
+Should you run into problems please do not hesitate to ask me....